codingwithahmad/tw-clone/README.md

 - [x] make LikeSerializer and RetweetSerializer in rest_api.serializers
 - [x] make LikeView, LikeDetails, RetweetView and RetweetDetalis in rest_api.views
 - [x] config urls for LikeView, LikeDetails, RetweetView and RetweetDetalis in rest_api.views
+- [x] Add MakeLike and MakeRetweet views in rest_apo.views